jchristn/WatsonORM/README.md

 ## Using MySQL

 While the ```DateTimeOffset``` type can be used in objects, with MySQL the offset is not persisted.
 It is recommended that you store UTC timestamps using the ```DateTime``` type instead.

+## Using MariaDB

+Use the MySQL constructor.
+MySQL constraints apply.

 ## Version history